 If you know how to handle text streams, you can make your Linux life a lot easier.

-Of these great text-processing tools, grep
+Of these great text-processing tools, grep is one of the oldest.

 Everything it does is based on finding regular patterns in lines of